DTF Printer vs. UV DTF Printer: Which One Should you Choose?

 Introduction

 DTF and UV printing differ in their processes, materials, and costs.
-In this guide, we will explore these two printing methods more.
+This guide will explore these two printing methods more.

 What is DTF Printing?

 Traditional DTF tailors to soft substrates such as t-shirts.
 Unlike DTG printing or sublimation, DTF printing works on most fabric types.
-It also works on various colored shirts via heat press.
+It also works on various colored shirts via heat.

 New methods rise relative to market growth, owing to the principles of DTF printing.
 However, the traditional DTF printing method remains as lively as ever.
 In 2022, the global market for digital textile printing will be USD2.6 Billion.
 According to Alibaba, DTF printing occupies 67% of this global figure.